 If you want to get rid of these flags in speed tests and want to speed up your blog, you should consider serving images from a subdomain.
 This is the easiest and completely free approach which helps in improving site load times.

-In this article, I want to show you how to serve images from subdomain and improve page load time of your blog by reducing http requests from a single domain.
+In this article, I am sharing how I setup my WordPress websites to serve images from subdomain and improve page load time.

 But, Why Serve Images From Subdomain?